 Flexibility and Comfort

 It is always better to buy thinner, breathable clothes and put on multiple layers.
 This layering system not only traps warm air inside keeping your body warmer (as compared to putting on a single thick jacket), but you can conveniently remove a layer if conditions get too hot for you.
-Your middle layer should not be rigid or restricting.
+Your mid-layer should not be rigid or restricting.
 In fact, it should give you enough freedom of movement, so that your body can easily stretch and bend in all directions without the middle layer causing any sort of resistance.

 You can always experiment or play with mid-layers.
 Some skiers who ski in extremely cold conditions use multiple mid-layers.
-You can use a combination of different texture like a light fleeced layer along with a soft jacket on the top.
+You can use a combination of different texture like a light thinner fleeced layer along with a soft jacket on the top.
 You can remove a layer if your body gets too hot.

 When going for your mid-layers, make sure the fabric and the layer are breathable.
 This will allow all kinds of sweat and moisture wicked off from you and your base layer to evaporate through this fabric.
 Ventilation is one of the most important factors when deciding upon your mid-layer.